Hoyasumii/avengers-endgame/README.md

 NEBULA: [into an earpiece] Rhodey, careful on re-entry.
 There's an idiot on the landing zone.

 [She walks away.
-Moments lat
+Moments late